Capacity building for leadership on Gender Based Violence: A Participatory film project

 Watch the documentary we made in Namibia about the Namibia Women’s Health Network

-Watch our participatory films, made by women who members of Namibia Women’s Health Network
+Watch our participatory films, made by women who are members of Namibia Women’s Health Network